samuelduchesne/archetypal/docs/converter_bui.rst

 .. code-block:: python

-    archetypal convert [OPTIONS] IDF_FILE OUTPUT_FOLDER
+    archetypal convert [OPTIONS] IDF_FILE WEATHER_FILE OUTPUT_FOLDER

 1. ``IDF_FILE`` is the file path of the IDF file to convert.
 If there are space characters in the path, it should be enclosed in quotation marks.

+2. ``WEATHER_FILE`` is the file path of the weather file to use to run the EnergyPlus simulation.
+If there are space characters in the path, it should be enclosed in quotation marks.

-2. ``OUTPUT_FOLDER`` is the folder where we want the output folders to be written.
+3. ``OUTPUT_FOLDER`` is the folder where we want the output folders to be written.
 If there are space characters in the path, it should enclosed in quotation marks.

 Here is an example.
 Make sure to replace the last two arguments with the idf file path and the output folder path